hps/docs-test/11-deviceservices.md

 // coming soon
 {% endhighlight %}

-## Activate your device and getting your API key for the activation code.
+## Activate your device and get your API key for the activation code.

 ### Parameters: